-I’m originally from Little Rock, Arkansas but I currently live in Kishinev, Moldova.
+I’m originally from Little Rock, Arkansas but I currently live in Eastern Europe.

-I’ve been to over 40 countries, and try to add more each year.
+I’ve been to 41 countries.
+I add more each year.

 I co-founded Discosloth, a digital advertising consulting firm which is focused on results rather than jargon.
-We work in sectors across the world, with an emphasis on United States, Australia, European, and Russian markets.
+We work in sectors across the world, with an emphasis on European, United States, and Australian markets.

 I’m a fan of blockchain, international business, digital development, decentralization, and German cars.